 - 9.1 The Academy is part of the Bristol LA coordinated in year admissions arrangements.
-This scheme applies to all applications for places in existing year groups from parents/carers resident in Bristol LA or with a confirmed move to Bristol LA at the time of the application. - 9.2 Applications for Academy places from parents/carers resident in, or with a confirmed move to the local area must made on the Academy application form available from the following website: https://www.bba.bristol.sch.uk.
+This scheme applies to all applications for places in existing year groups from parents/carers resident in Bristol LA or with a confirmed move to Bristol LA at the time of the application. - 9.2 Applications for Academy places from parents/carers resident in, or with a confirmed move to the local area must be made on the Academy application form available from the Academy website: https://bristolbrunelacademy.clf.uk/wp-content/uploads/BBA-In-year-admissionsform.pdf

 The Academy will consider each application at the time it is made.
 Parents/carers whose application is turned down are entitled to appeal.